-- 1. Possess a bachelor's degree from an accredited four year institution. - 2.
-Submit an MEd application and official transcripts from all previous colleges and universities attended. - 3.
-Have a minimum overall grade point average of 3.00 on a 4.00 point scale. - 4.
-Provide three written recommendations from individuals stating that the applicant is capable of and has the potential to pursue graduate study. - 5.
-Score a minimum of 900 on a Graduate Record Examination (GRE) taken within ten years of application to the program or have an undergraduate cumulative GPA of 3.25 or above.
-Students who are required to take the GRE must do so before enrollment in coursework beyond 6 graduate hours. - 6.
-Meet the English proficiency requirements for graduate admission to the University.
+- 1. Possess a bachelor's degree from an accredited four Students must complete a minimum of 27 hours in 2. year institution. residence (maximum transfer credit is 9 hours with 2.
+Submit an MEd application and official transcripts a grade of B or better).
+Of the last 15 hours, 12 from all previous colleges and universities attendhours must be in residence at Southwestern Advened. tist University. - 3.
+Have a minimum overall grade point average of 3.00 Students are expected to maintain at least a 3.00 3. on a 4.00 point scale. average on a 4.00 system on all graduate work attempted. viduals stating that the applicant is capable of and - 4.
+Provide three written recommendations from indi-4.
+Students are required to successfully pass a comprehas the potential to pursue graduate study. hensive exam. - Score a minimum of 900 on a Graduate Record 5.
+Students are expected to complete all graduate work Examination (GRE) taken within ten years of apwithin a time span of eight years. plication to the program or have an undergraduate cumulative GPA of 3.25 or above.
+Students who are required to take the GRE must do so before enrollment in coursework beyond 6 graduate hours.

+6. Meet the English proficiency requirements for graduate admission to the University.